Total Hip Replacement in NYC & Stamford, CT

 Understanding the Anterior Approach

 Using an anterior approach for hip replacement allows Dr. McLawhorn to make incisions at the front of the hip instead of cutting through the muscles and tendons.
-This technique also reduces the risk of nerve and muscle injury during surgery.
+This technique also reduces the risk muscle injury during surgery.
+It is associated with reduced risk of postoperative dislocation of the prosthesis, less pain and faster recovery, compared to posterior approach surgery.

 Advantages of Anterior Approach for Hip Replacement

-In addition to reducing muscle and nerve injury, using an anterior approach also offers patients:
+In addition to reducing muscle injury, using an anterior approach also offers patients:

 • Shorter recovery period: One of the main advantages of using an anterior approach to hip replacement is a shorter recovery period.
 Since the muscles and nerves are spared during surgery, you need less time to heal.
 Patients may also experience less postoperative pain as well.